 Waste metal numbers in tens of thousands, consisting of everything from computer parts to unused coins.
 While this next item may not be the ideal project for coin collectors, it’s perfect for those who’re looking for fancy yet green lighting fixtures.
 Designed by Kellam Clark, a New York based designer, Starlight has been built using LED lights and recycled brass metal coins that sparkle as you walk beneath it.

-Floor lamps can be made out of a variety of materials and this next product shows how beautiful recycled fixtures can be.
-No details have been given about the maker but what we do know is that its trunk is made out of pieces of cheap vases sold by road side vendors while the base is crafted out of an old ceiling light fixture.
+You can make floor lamps can be made out of a variety of materials.
+This next product shows how beautiful recycled fixtures can be.
+We don’t know any details about the maker but what we do know is that its trunk consists of pieces of cheap vases by road side vendors while the base consists of an old ceiling light fixture.

 Portuguese designer, To Martins has created some novel lamps out of washing machine parts as part of the REWASHLAMP Project.
 The shade is made from the inner barrels of the machines and rests on a base which is actually a tripod used by photographers for taking shots.
 The tripod is adjustable so users can adjust its height according to their preference.